sophiemiddleton/pyfitter/py-fitter/README.md

 The code is currently object orientated with a set of distinct classes:

-* Main.py - the driver function.
+* main.py - the driver function.
 The user can define several input parameters, check the default settings (at the bottom of the Main.py script).

 To run for example:

 ```
-python Main.py --filelist "MDS0a.root" --treename "TrkAna" --branchname "trkana"
+python main.py --filelist "MDS1a.root" --treename "EventNtuple" --branchname "ntuple"
 ```

 * The Main function imports the given root NTuple via the ImportClass defined in Import_module.py.
-The code currently assumes the Mu2e/TrkAna will be in input NTuple but the user parameters allow some flexibility.
+The code currently assumes the Mu2e/EventNtuple will be an input NTuple but the user parameters allow some flexibility.

 # The Fitting Code: